SilenNaihin/ai_templates/README.md

 ## Documentation

-The `/notebooks` directory contains various example notebooks that demonstrate the usage of the different classes and methods provided by aitemplates:
+The package includes example notebooks, which provide comprehensive guides and demonstrations of the functionalities provided by aitemplates.
+To access these notebooks, clone the repository and navigate to the `/notebooks` directory.

+Here are the available notebooks:

 - `oai_examples.ipynb`: Provides examples for the OpenAI API.
 - `chroma_examples.ipynb`: Demonstrates usage of ChromaDB.